Doctor of Philosophy in Rehabilitation

 Direct Entry: Upon recommendation of the department and approval of the Graduate School, students with a Bachelor’s degree only and no graduate work, may be admitted to the PhD program;

-Accelerated Entry: Upon recommendation of the department and approval of the Graduate School, students who have completed at least one semester of coursework in an approved Master’s degree program, either at SIU or other university, may be admitted to the PhD program.
+Accelerated Entry: Upon recommendation of the department and approval of the Graduate School, students who have completed at least one semester of coursework in an approved Master’s degree program, either at SIU or another university, may be admitted to the PhD program.